makabaka1880/learn-tt/src/chap2.typ

             rule(name: "(T-Abst)", $Gamma, x : sigma tack M : tau$, $Gamma tack lambda x : sigma.
 M : sigma -> tau$), ),
     ))
-    In this document, convention is that all type judgements in a proof tree, unless stated otherwise, is derived from a single context per tree.
+    In this document, convention is that all type judgements in a proof tree, unless stated otherwise, is derived from a single and unique context per tree.
 ]

 // MARK: Q. 2.1